SESR-Group/SESR-Group.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are a team of researchers and engineers focused on improving the efficiency and sustainability of energy processes.
+We are a team of researchers, chemists, and engineers working to make energy processes more efficient and sustainable.
-By combining technical innovation with collaborative research, we work to develop practical solutions for the energy sector.
+Through technical innovation and collaboration, we develop practical solutions for the energy sector.

 {% include section.html %}